PouriaAsadi1/Kubernetes_BigDataAnalytics/README.md

 ## Project Goals

-- Explain key Kubernetes concepts and architecture (control plane, nodes, kubelet, kube-proxy, container runtimes, etc.).
+- Explain key Kubernetes concepts and architecture.
 - Study and demonstrate:
   - Cluster formation and node communication
   - Horizontal scaling of workloads (scale up / scale down)
   - Resource allocation and scheduling behavior (CPU/memory requests & limits)
   - Self-healing behaviors (pod restarts, node failures, rollout and rollback)
-- Deploy experiments on 2–3 virtual machines hosted on a single physical machine and observe the cluster behavior.
+- Deploy experiments on a virtual machine hosted on a single physical machine and observe the cluster behavior.
 - Collect and visualize runtime metrics to draw conclusions about system behavior under varying loads.

 ## Experimental Setup

-- Host: single physical machine running a desktop/server OS (Linux recommended).
+- Host: single physical machine running a desktop/server OS.
-- Virtualization: 2–3 virtual machines (VMs) created on the host (VirtualBox, VMware, or libvirt).
+- Virtualization: virtual machines (VMs) created on the host.
-- Kubernetes deployment approach: kubeadm (recommended for educational clusters) or a lightweight local alternative (kind, minikube) for quicker setups.
+- Kubernetes deployment approach:
-- Container runtime: containerd or Docker (depending on Kubernetes version and distribution).
+- Container runtime:
-- Monitoring and metrics: metrics-server, Prometheus, and Grafana (for collecting and visualizing cluster and application metrics).
-- Tooling: kubectl, kubeadm, ssh access to VMs, and a load generator (hey, siege, or custom scripts).
+- Tooling: kubectl, kubeadm, ssh access to VMs, and a load generator.

 ## What We Will Measure

-- Node and pod status under normal and failure scenarios.
-- Scheduling decisions when requests/limits are applied.
-- Autoscaling behavior when Horizontal Pod Autoscaler (HPA) is enabled.
-- Rollout and rollback behavior for application updates.
-- Resource usage trends (CPU, memory) and latency under load.
-- Time-to-recover for pods and services during induced failures.

-## Monitoring & Analysis
+We will be running some sample data analysis on the 2013 Taxi Data.
+The result from the data will be provided in the repo.
+We will also be comparing and contrasting the Kubernetes cluster and a Google Cloud Dataproc cluster by looking at the following:

-- Metrics collected:
+- Execution time
-  - Pod and node CPU/memory usage
-  - Pod restarts and events
-  - Scheduling latency and pod start time
+- Job monitoring and management
-  - Application-level latency and error rates
+- Cost and ease of use
-- Visualization:
-  - Pre-configured Grafana dashboards in monitoring/dashboards/
-  - Prometheus rules and recording rules in monitoring/prometheus/
-- Reports:
-  - Analysis of each experiment with charts, explanations, and takeaways are in reports/.

 ## References